Home > Religion Near-Death Experiences and Islam

 — Rumi

 Rumi believed passionately in the use of music, poetry and dance as a path for reaching God.
 For Rumi, music helped devotees to focus their whole being on the divine and to do this so intensely that the soul was both destroyed and resurrected.
 It was from these ideas that the practice of whirling Dervishes developed into a ritual form.
-His teachings became the base for the order of the Mevlevi, which his son Sultan Walad organised.
+His teachings became the base for the order of the Mevlevi, which his son Sultan Walad organized.
 Rumi encouraged sama, listening to music and turning or doing the sacred dance.
 In the Mevlevi tradition, sama represents a mystical journey of spiritual ascent through mind and love to the Perfect One.
 In this journey, the seeker symbolically turns towards the truth, grows through love, abandons the ego, finds the truth and arrives at the Perfect.
 The seeker then returns from this spiritual journey, with greater maturity, to love and to be of service to the whole of creation without discrimination with regard to beliefs, races, classes and nations.

-3. The Prophet Muhammad’s Journey to Heaven
+4. The Prophet Muhammad’s Journey to Heaven

 According to the Islamic legend called “Miraj,” the Prophet Muhammad had an experience that is similar in many respects to a near-death experience.
 Muhammad is said to have ascended to heaven to visit the seven heavens (and, in some accounts, the fires of hell) in the company of the archangel Gabriel.
 In the Quran, Muhammad’s enemies are quoted as saying that they would not believe him unless he ascends to heaven and brings down a book (Sura 17:92-95).